commondataio/dateno-public/docs/help.md

 ## How big is Dateno index?

-Dateno index has 6.9 millions records from 2.5k data catalogs in the end of 2023.
+Dateno index has 10 millions records from 4.9k data catalogs in the March 2024.

 ## What makes Dateno different?